Codecademy/docs/content/language-agnostic/concepts/who-is-linus-torvalds/who-is-linus-torvalds.md

   - "https://www.codecademy.com/catalog/subject/code-foundations"
 ---

-Linus Torvalds is the creator of the operating system kernel Linux and the distributed revision control system Git.
+Linus Torvalds is a Finnish-American computer scientist, and creator of the operating system kernel Linux and the distributed revision control system Git.

 The Linux kernel an open source, Unix-inspired operating system kernel publicly released in Version 1.0 by Linus Torvalds in 1994.